syahshiimi/homelab/README.md

 Where all deployment-related code lives.
 Currently, it is empty.
 In the future, I intend to have all things deployed such as Argo CD, Tanka, Helm Charts and Terraform code.

 ### `forge`
+`forge` uses [nx](https://nx.dev/) as the main monorepo tooling.
 The `forge` is where all application **development** occurs.
-As I am pretty interested in OSS and self-hosted applications (no shit Sherlock), I am also interested in some custom plugins or forked branches of an application I am using.

-I'd like to use this as an opportunity to also showcase any side projects that can then be deployed into my homelab 🔥.
-As both Full-stack TypeScript and Kotlin developer – I've opted to use [`Nx`](https://nx.dev/getting-started/intro) as a build tool for applications that would live within a monorepo.
-Nx seems to have a [gradle plugin](https://nx.dev/nx-api/gradle) so that is one of the main reasons why I opted for `Nx`.
+Applications that such open-sourced project forks or applications built as side-projects live in this `nx` monorepo.

 `forge` is also where this [site](https://homelab.syahrulanuar.xyz) lives.